Setting up Xcode Cloud for Automated Builds, Tests and Distribution

 Note, that access to the Mapbox SDK for iOS is not requested as it is managed through the Swift Packager Manager automatically.
 This is very convenient and works quite well for the majority of Swift Packages.
 Yet, some Dependencies require more configuration, for example, to authenticate with API access tokens, etc. Mapbox is such an example and we will explore the details of this in another post.

-By clicking on Grant Access, you will be direct to App Store Connect and have to log in with your developer account credentials.
+By clicking on Grant Access, you will be directed to App Store Connect and have to log in with your developer account credentials.
 Then, the setup assistant will guide you to connect Xcode Cloud with Github.
 The assistant needs access to the specified repositories to work properly.

 The process is completed on Github and is very straightforward.
-The assistant also asks whether you want to grant Xcode Cloud access to all your repositories on Github.
+The assistant also asks whether you want to grant Xcode Cloud access to all your repositories on GitHub.
 Even though it may be very convenient, be aware of these consequences.

 In most cases, it might be more reasonable to grant access with a case-by-case approach, even though you lose the convenience of skipping this step when connecting new repositories to Xcode Cloud.